BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ---

+# $\huge \textcolor{#FF2E88}{\textsf{\textbf{Combat Overhauled}}}$

+*Vanilla combat falls apart about ten hours in.
+Every gun feels roughly the same, enemies stand in the open and whiff shots from five feet away, and a guy in a tracksuit soaks a whole magazine because the game quietly scaled him to your level.
+This section fixes all of it.
+Enemies make sense now, they fight like they want to live, and you actually have to use your brain.*

+## $\Large \textcolor{#00B3C8}{\textsf{\textbf{Weapons}}}$

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Weapons Improved}}}$

+[RelaxItsOk's overhaul](https://www.nexusmods.com/cyberpunk2077/mods/22741) is the core of this whole section, and pretty much everything else in it is tuned around it.
+It rebuilds every gun's stats from what the gun actually is.
+Damage comes from the caliber and how well the firing mechanism is made, so a cheap street pistol hits softer than a quality one.
+Fire rate comes from the bolt.
+Range comes from caliber and barrel length, which means shotguns finally work past point blank.
+Recoil, spread and ADS speed come from weight and build quality, and reload speed comes from the size of the gun and its mag.
+Build quality is pulled from the lore, but every gun stays useful.

+On top of that it fixes a pile of stuff vanilla just got wrong: wrong magazine sizes, iconics with missing or duplicated effects, recoil kicking sideways or downward with certain muzzles, pistols getting shouldered like rifles when you aim, and being able to fire before the mag is even seated.
+Iconics get modifiers that fit the gun instead of magic magazine size bonuses.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Weapon Mods, Muzzles and Suppressors Improved}}}$

+The rest of RelaxItsOk's Improved line does the same thing for attachments.
+[Weapon Mods Improved](https://www.nexusmods.com/cyberpunk2077/mods/21127) rebalances weapon mods so they can compete with iconics instead of being filler.
+[Weapon Muzzles Improved](https://www.nexusmods.com/cyberpunk2077/mods/20970) drops the crit penalty most muzzles carried and reworks their recoil and ricochet numbers.
+[Weapon Suppressors Improved](https://www.nexusmods.com/cyberpunk2077/mods/20926) ties each suppressor's stats to how well it's made and cuts the damage penalty, so a suppressor is worth running outside of stealth.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Armor Improved}}}$

+Vanilla quietly makes your armor worse as you level, in sudden jumps nobody tells you about.
+On Normal your armor is already 69% less effective by level 20.
+[Armor Improved](https://www.nexusmods.com/cyberpunk2077/mods/27503), also RelaxItsOk, swaps that for a steady decline that's the same on every difficulty, so you always know where you stand.

+## $\Large \textcolor{#00B3C8}{\textsf{\textbf{Enemies}}}$

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Enemy Rarity Fixes Improved}}}$

+Rarity is what sets an enemy's health and damage, and vanilla hands it out almost at random, then scales it with your level.
+[RelaxItsOk's version](https://www.nexusmods.com/cyberpunk2077/mods/30958) of FlashInTheFlesh's original makes rarity match what the enemy actually is and locks it there.
+A Scav in a tracksuit stays weak forever.
+A corpo agent stays elite.
+Enemy Sandevistans get buffed to their tier so they can keep up with you, and corpo squads carry their own company's guns.

+The list runs its Weapons Improved HP preset.
+Low tier enemies drop a bit faster, Rare and Elite get a lot tougher (330 and 573 HP against vanilla's 195 and 390), and bosses stay close to vanilla.
+You can read how dangerous someone is just by looking at them.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Much Better AI}}}$

+[0nlyQ's overhaul](https://www.nexusmods.com/cyberpunk2077/mods/31402) changes how enemies fight without touching their health, damage or spawn counts.
+Every enemy acts on its role, weapon, rank and faction, so a Scav doesn't fight like an Arasaka soldier.
+Snipers and netrunners hang back, shotgunners push you, suppressors lay down fire.
+Break line of sight or move sideways and their shots get worse.
+Run straight across open ground and you get punished.
+Squads coordinate, reposition one at a time for better angles, and higher ranked enemies abandon bad cover faster.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Immersive Shooting AI}}}$

+Ever wonder why vanilla enemies miss you from point blank?
+There's a hidden timer that lets each enemy land roughly one hit a second no matter what.
+[Phoenicia's mod](https://www.nexusmods.com/cyberpunk2077/mods/22782) kills it.
+Whether a shot lands now comes down to distance, the enemy's skill, their cyberware and their weapon.
+Up close they will hit you.
+At range shotgunners fall off hard while riflemen still land shots, and proper cover actually protects you.
+Fights get deadlier and more tactical at the same time.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Enemy Melee Moves Unlocked}}}$

+Melee enemies already had a full moveset animated in the game files.
+They just never used it. [dnbnhlp's mod](https://www.nexusmods.com/cyberpunk2077/mods/34153) gives back 25 attacks and combos across 12 weapon types and 444 enemy types.
+Fist fighters kick now, a Maelstrom elite with Mantis Blades has more than two attacks, and melee fights stop being a pattern you learn once and farm forever.

+## $\Large \textcolor{#00B3C8}{\textsf{\textbf{Stealth and Netrunning}}}$

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Much Better Netrunning}}}$

+Quickhacks aren't free anymore.
+[Much Better Netrunning](https://www.nexusmods.com/cyberpunk2077/mods/27237) by Q and Brahmax locks them until you breach the network, and the daemons you upload in the minigame decide what opens up: devices, people, or cameras and turrets.
+You can breach from access points, backdoors like vending machines and computers, or unconscious enemies (knock them out, don't kill them, or their cyberware drops off the network).
+Enemy netrunners fight back too.
+Netrunning turns into actual infiltration instead of pointing at people until they die.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Stealthrunner}}}$

+[RMK's mod](https://www.nexusmods.com/cyberpunk2077/mods/7616) adds optional stealth objectives to main quests, side quests, gigs and NCPD hustles: stay undetected, don't raise suspicion, don't kill anyone, don't touch anyone.
+Pull them off and you get XP, street cred, eddies and recipes, and enough of them unlock perk points, new cyberware and a stealth perk tree of its own.
+Works on Phantom Liberty missions too.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Dead Body Alert}}}$

+In vanilla a squad finds their buddy's body, panics for a minute, then goes back to smoking like nothing happened.
+[Dead Body Alert](https://www.nexusmods.com/cyberpunk2077/mods/26746) keeps them alerted.
+Leave a body where it gets found and the whole area stays hot.

+## $\Large \textcolor{#00B3C8}{\textsf{\textbf{Explosions}}}$

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Immersive Explosions}}}$

+Vanilla decides if an explosion hits you by drawing a line to your feet, so a curb makes you immune to a frag grenade.
+[Immersive Explosions](https://www.nexusmods.com/cyberpunk2077/mods/31624) checks the chest as well, gives explosions a realistic radius (frags go from about 5m to 8.5m, exploding cars and barrels roughly double), and replaces the flat damage curve with a real falloff, so where you stand in a blast actually matters.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Explosion Knockback and Ragdoll Overhaul}}}$

+[cradilyex built this](https://www.nexusmods.com/cyberpunk2077/mods/33327) as an addon to Immersive Explosions.
+Blasts now push, knock down and ragdoll enemies right out of cover, and they kick your camera too.
+Don't stand next to a live grenade.

+## $\Large \textcolor{#00B3C8}{\textsf{\textbf{Cyberware}}}$

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Cyberware Improved}}}$

+[Cyberware Improved](https://www.nexusmods.com/cyberpunk2077/mods/23554) runs RelaxItsOk's Improved treatment over your chrome: cleaner stat curves across every tier, and fixes for stuff like the Biomonitor constantly triggering before the Smasher fight in the secret ending.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Black Chrome}}}$

+[Phoenicia's expansion](https://www.nexusmods.com/cyberpunk2077/mods/16031) adds cyberware that actually changes how you build.
+Aegis Shield deflects ranged fire at the cost of RAM, Fortress Legs trade mobility for massive armor, Sponsored Covering pays more for every gig but barely protects you, and there's an auxiliary deck for Sandevistan and Berserk builds that still want device hacks.
+The illegal stuff is sold in Dogtown and needs street cred to buy anywhere else.

+### $\large \textcolor{#7D8590}{\textsf{\textbf{Extra Hands}}}$

+[Seijax's mod](https://www.nexusmods.com/cyberpunk2077/mods/12325) is the hand cyberware pack.
+The Magnetic Wrist Sheath gives you a hidden knife that doesn't take a weapon slot, the Ambush Compiler is a stealth alternative to the Ballistic Coprocessor with big bonuses while you're undetected, and Tactical Link is an iconic Smart Link that does different things depending on which body part your smart rounds hit.

+---

 # $\huge \textcolor{#FF2E88}{\textsf{\textbf{Driving Redone}}}$

 *Let's be real, driving in vanilla Cyberpunk is dog shit.
 Cars slide around like they're on ice, nothing has any weight to it, and first person driving is basically unplayable.
 This list rebuilds all of it.*